 Collins Radio Company - ATC, T-47/ART-13

 The Collins T-47/ART-13 is a 100 watt carrier output, AM-CW-MCW transmitter that was initially used in USN aircraft and later used in USAAF/USAF aircraft.
 The ART-13 could also be found onboard USN ships as the TCZ installation.
 There were even some vehicular uses for the T-47/ART-13.
 The T-47/ART-13 was developed from the earlier Collins ATC Navy Aircraft Transmitter that appeared around 1941.
 By 1943, Collins was building the T-47/ART-13 for installation in Navy aircraft and other applications.
 The USAAF also wanted to use the T-47/ART-13 and a very slightly different transmitter was produced for their use, designated as the T-47A/ART-13.
-Many of the T-47A/ART-13 transmitters were built by contractor Stewart-Warner and also some were built by Zenith Radio Corporation.
+Many of the T-47A/ART-13 transmitters were built by contractor Stewart-Warner and also some were built by Zenith Radio Corporation (Zenith also built some of the ATC transmitters.)
 Documentation was changed near the end of WWII to designate the transmitters as AN/ART-13 with the A suffix included.
 When combined with other equipment the set-up designation is for the entire installation.
 Hence, the combination ARC-8 describes the ART-13 combined with a BC-348 receiver along with the other necessary auxiliary equipment for a complete aircraft radio installation.
 The ART-13B used a crystal oscillator the provided 20 HF and 4 LF channels.